aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 If you have multiple php versions installed, you can upgrade the older versions with the latest patches by running `brew upgrate php@<version>`.

-When installing older versions of software, brew uses the version number to name the installion directories so we have to use the version number in the command to tell brew which version we want to upgrade.
+When installing older versions of software, brew uses the version number to name the installation directories so we have to use the version number in the command to tell brew which version we want to upgrade.

 So for instance if you have the latest PHP version (7.3) installed and you also have PHP version 7.2 installed, you can run `brew upgrate php` to upgrade the latest version and run `brew upgrade php@7.2` to upgrade the older version 7.2.